 Who is the John Wayne of our generation?

 Enjoy these posts?
-Sign up for my monthly newsletter.
+Follow me on Twitter and sign up for the monthly newsletter.